Medical Marijuana Cards California logo

 Cannabinoids, the active compounds found in cannabis, interact with the body’s endocannabinoid system, a complex network of receptors and neurotransmitters responsible for regulating various physiological processes, including pain, mood, appetite, and immune response.
 Two primary receptors in this system are CB1 and CB2.

 In the context of glaucoma, THC primarily interacts with the CB1 receptor, which is abundantly found in the eye’s tissues.
 When THC binds to this receptor, it leads to a series of cellular responses that ultimately result in the reduction of intraocular pressure.
-Specifically, THC decreases the production of aqueous humor and improves its outflow from the eye.
-This dual action helps in reducing the pressure inside the eye, providing temporary relief from the elevated IOP associated with glaucoma.

 Studies and Research: Clinical Evidence Supporting the Use of Marijuana for Glaucoma Symptom Relief